oracle-livelabs/common/building-blocks/tasks/oml/sign-into-oml.md

 	![Database Actions](images/db-users-db-actions.png)

-2. On the Database Actions page, go to the Development section and click **Oracle Machine Learning**.
+2. On the Database Actions page, go to the Development tab and click **Oracle Machine Learning**.
 This opens the Oracle Machine Learning sign in page.

 	 ![Oracle Machine Learning Notebooks in ADW](images/adb-dev-oml.png)